petrunov/to-do-be/README.md

 $ npm run start
 ```

+Note that in this case it is required that you have a MySQL database server running locally.
+To create the database execute the script at `docker-mysql-init\init.sql`.

+Also the following environment varialbes have to be available:

+MYSQL_HOST=mysql
+MYSQL_PORT=3306
+MYSQL_DB=todo
+MYSQL_USER=youruser
+MYSQL_PASSWORD=yourpassword

 ## Running the database migrations

 Note this is required only when not using docker - otherwise the container is handling it automatically.